artemkv/artemkv.github.io/cryptocurrencies.md

 - Using the same public key allows anyone to track the whole history of payments received by you
 - To avoid this, you could use new public key every time
 - But it would be very annoying, if you need to generate a new matching private key every time as well
-- You can use the following trick, having 1 p-P pair, calculate single-use public key A as A = P + hash(r, 1)*G where r is some random number
+- You can use the following trick, having 1 `p-P` pair, calculate single-use public key `A` as `A = P + hash(r, 1)*G` where `r` is some random number
-- The corresponding private key a is a = p + hash(r, 1)
+- The corresponding private key `a` is `a = p + hash(r, 1)`
-- You don't have to store A, a, or r.
-All you need is to enumerate over every possible value of r and generate a-A pairs again
+- You don't have to store `A`, `a`, or `r`.
+All you need is to enumerate over every possible value of `r` and generate `a-A` pairs again
-- With r being reasonably small (up to a billion), this is quite doable with modern computers
+- With `r` being reasonably small (up to a billion), this is quite doable with modern computers
-- If P and r are compromised, you lose your privacy, but not money: people will be able to link all your transactions, but won't be able to use your money
+- If `P` and `r` are compromised, you lose your privacy, but not money: people will be able to link all your transactions, but won't be able to use your money
 - To request a payment, you communicate your public key hash
 - To know when you are paid, you need to listen to the network and check the outputs of every transaction you see
 - To pay, you create a transaction, sign and broadcast to peers
 - Coin selection is NP problem.
-You want to minimize the size of your transaction, and since the input is a biggest part, you minimize number of inputs
+You want to minimize the size of your transaction, and since the input is the biggest part, you minimize number of inputs
 - Using several different coins as inputs to produce 1 output creates a privacy issues: it links your two input accounts together
 - Once you sign your transaction, you have to wait for it to get in the block to be sure you have actually spent your coin
 - If you are using different devices, they will not know about each other's transactions, so you need to listen to your own UTXOs getting spent in every block